Kitchen Gardening for beginners: Learn Basics of a Home Garden

 Growing vegetables in your home garden

 Grow vegetables like tomatoes, radish, broccoli, cabbage, and carrots.
 You may also opt for chilies, herbs and curry leaves.
 Here you are making an effort to save yourself a trip to your grocers every time you want some curry leaves for seasoning or you want a vegetable for your evening meal.
 Since you are a beginner it may take some time to get your garden basics right.
-However, make sure that you do not grow the same thing over and over, as this will remove one particular nutrient alone repeatedly.
+However, make sure that you do not grow the same thing over and over, as this will deplete the soil of one particular nutrient.

 Vegetable like tomato, radish, chilies and curry leaves grow well in the heat.
 Cabbage, potatoes, herbs and broccoli love a little bit of dampness and chill in the air.
 You must note, sunshine is essential for all crops.